 The approach taken by SeeRRI

-• To develop, in cooperation with relevant stakeholders, an RRI-based framework for building self-sustaining territorial research and innovation ecosystems.
+• To develop, in cooperation with relevant stakeholders, an RRI-based model for building self-sustaining territorial research and innovation ecosystems.

-• To make sure the framework mentioned above is implemented in the regional policies of the three pilot territories.
+• To make sure the model mentioned above is implemented in the regional policies of the three pilot territories.

 • To share lessons learned and propose governance strategies for innovation best practices in a variety of regional contexts not limited to the three pilot territories.